axelarnetwork/axelar-docs/pages/dev/get-started.md

 import Button from '../../components/button'

-## Develop your cross-chain dapp in three simple steps
+## Summary: Develop a cross-chain dApp in 2 simple steps

-#### 1. **_Download our starter kit._**
+The ideal development process is completed in two steps:

+1. Build.
+Develop your dApp and test it against the Axelar local development environment.
+2. Deploy.
+Deploy your contracts and point your dApp to a live network: testnet or mainnet.

+**_To begin, download the Axelar dApp starter kit._**

+A full-stack template with contracts and UI that can be run in the Axelar local development environment.
+The starter kit README contains step-by-step directions on building your app from the ground up.

 <Button title="Axelar DApp Starter Kit" url="https://github.com/axelarnetwork/axelar-dapp-starter-kit" />

-A fullstack template with contracts and UI that can be run in our local dev environment.
-The starter kit readme contains step-by-step directions on building your app from the ground up.

-#### 2. **_Build._**

-Your cross-chain dapp is built from these basic components:
+## Components
+Build a cross-chain dApp in the local development environment using two basic components:

+1. RPC endpoints to query or post transactions to the various EVM chains supported by Axelar.
-- **Contract addresses** on various EVM chains for
+2. Contract addresses on various EVM chains for:
     - Axelar services such as the Gateway contract and ERC-20 token contracts.
     - Your own custom `IAxelarExecutable` smart contracts.
-- **RPC endpoints** to query or post transactions to the various EVM chains supported by Axelar.

-The _Axelar local development environment_ emulates multiple EVM chains and the Axelar overlay network that connects them, and the _Axelar DApp Starter Kit_ allows you to develop your dapp and test against the Axelar local development environment seamlessly.
-It:
+The Axelar local development environment simulates multiple EVM chains and the Axelar overlay network that connects them.
+The _Axelar dApp starter kit_ allows you to develop your dApp and test it against the Axelar local development environment.

+## Build

+The Axelar local development environment allows you to:

-1. Creates a simulation of EVM chains with RPC endpoints on your localhost.
-These chains come pre-loaded with the AxelarGateway, AxelarGasReceiver and a routed ERC-20 token contract (aUSDC).
+1. Create simulated EVM chains with RPC endpoints on your localhost.
+These chains come pre-loaded with the AxelarGateway, AxelarGasReceiver and a routed ERC-20 token contract (axlUSDC).
-2. Deploy your custom `IAxelarExecutable` contracts to your emulated EVM chains.
+2. Deploy your custom `IAxelarExecutable` contracts to your simulated EVM chains.
 3. Test your app against the RPC endoints and contract addresses of your local development environment.

-#### 3. **_Deploy._**
+## Deploy

-When you're ready to go live:
+When you're ready to go live to testnet or mainnet:

-- Deploy your custom `IAxelarExecutable` contracts to the live EVM chains your dapp supports.
+1. Deploy your custom `IAxelarExecutable`contracts to the live EVM chains (testnet or mainnet) your dApp supports.
-- Swap out the RPC endpoints and contract addresses so they now point to live EVM chains.
+2. Swap out the RPC endpoints and contract addresses so they now point to live EVM chains (testnet or mainnet).

 ### Video walkthrough (TBD)